sidijju/Jutsu/README.md

 ## About

 Jutsu is a Naruto-themed programming language created by Sid Ijju.
 Work on the language began on September 13th, 2022.
-The language is written from scratch (it includes an integrated tokenizer, parser, interpreter, and compiler).
+The language is written from scratch (planned features include a tokenizer, parser, interpreter, and compiler).

 ## Why?